by Ken Bakely

 Marjorie Prime seeks to delve into that idea of our memories.
 We take them for granted, and even though they fade and reshape themselves (or we reshape them), we consider them the only real documents of our past.
 Someone else might have concrete evidence about a previous event, but it contradicts our recollection.
 “No, no,” we will insist.
 “That’s not how I remember it happening.”
 And so, we argue that this other argument is incorrect.
 For Marjorie, as her memory slides into decline, her daughter, Tess (Geena Davis), and son-in-law, John (Tim Robbins), are pleased to see her happy, but unsettled by the implications of this technology.
 Over the course of the film, suffice it to say that they learn to adapt.

 Indeed, the world of Marjorie Prime moves in between the natural and the created with little transition.
-Almerayda’s most effective moments as a director come from cluing us into when we are seeing a “real” conversation, or a constructed memory, or a moment with a Prime.
+Almerayda’s most effective moments as a director come from clueing us into when we are seeing a “real” conversation, or a constructed memory, or a moment with a Prime.
 The dialogue begins with normality, but soon it is clear one of the participants is leading the way.
-His ability to charge these moments with an underlying energy, is of an incalculable benefit.
+His ability to charge these moments with an underlying energy is of a great benefit.
 But at the same time, it magnifies the general problem with the movie’s execution.
 Such strength in the small and fluid makes us wonder why the movie is so built upon the large and rigid.
 This is a story about people, and the flexibility with which they revise their approach to the past.
 The implications may be grand, but the scope must be limited.
 It has to be this way for us to understand them.

 We want to examine Marjorie’s ever-changing emotions, in how she feels around Walter Prime, around her family, and her day-to-day interactions.
 Smith is wonderful in the role, applying a great deal of care in bringing out those ideas to us.
 But the script is unconvinced that such meditations are necessary.
 It would much rather show off how the rest of the film is coming from a mile away.
 It takes itself at face value.